 - Two-dimensional – Painting, drawing, printmaking and two-dimensional design

 - Three-dimensional – Ceramics, sculpture, and three-dimensional design

 - History – Introduction to the visual arts and art history

 Potential students should possess the creative desire to express themselves visually and to understand how art and/or a specific art medium tie(s) into their interest area.
 Some previous experience in design, drawing or an art medium is helpful.

 Students who complete the requirements of the suggested curriculum earn an Associate in Arts degree and may transfer as an art major to a four-year institution.
 Each student is required to prepare a portfolio of his or her best work for presentation to potential employers.

 Bismarck State College has many cooperative, articulation, or transfer agreements with postsecondary institutions both inside and outside of the North Dakota University System.
 Some of these agreements are established to allow students to remain on campus as they complete their bachelor’s degree.
 In all cases, students seeking to transfer after completing a degree at BSC should consult the academic catalog of their destination college and work with their academic advisor to plan for this transition.

-About 63 percent of artists and related workers are self-employed.
+Many artists and related workers are self-employed.
 With a wide variety of options, artists may choose to work in advertising and related services, publishing, specialized design services, computer system design, the motion picture and video industry, and more.
 Competition is keen for both salaried jobs and freelance work.

 Career possibilities: Studio Artist, Art Historian, Teacher, Art Critic, Art Agent, Illustrator, Medical and Scientific Illustrator, Cartoonist, Curator, Art Therapist, Art Director, Set Director, Set Designer, Gallery Director, Jewelry Designer, Fashion Designer, Industrial Designer, Interior Designer, Computer Artist, Graphic artist, Commercial Artist, Animator, Retail Display Designer.